 To make ground almond, simply process some almonds in your food processor until they are very fine but not floury.
 You might need to scrape down the side of your food processor a couple of times.
 Be careful not to over process almonds as they will turn into almond butter if processed long enough.
 Keep an eye on for the whole time while they are being processed, it should only take about 2-3 mins!

-I used little amount of coconut oil to make the crust.
+I used a little amount of coconut oil to make the crust.
 Coconut oil works very well in this recipe and nowadays it’s becoming more and more common and easier to find in supermarkets or online.
-I chose coconut oil to use in this vegan baked cheesecake recipe because it’s less processed than vegan butter but you can also use melted vegan butter too if you prefer!
+I chose coconut oil to use in this recipe because it’s less processed than vegan butter but you can also use melted vegan butter too if you prefer!

 The process of making the filling and the crust is super easy, all you need to do is blend all the ingredients in a food processor, blender or mix in a bowl.
 That’s it!
-Here is a little more tips for you to make this vegan baked cheesecake easier and better.
+Here is a little more tips for you to make this recipe easier and better.